-Just as how the calmest part of a storm is at its center, our most peaceful and stable place can be found in our center.
-All we need to do to avoid being swept away by the strong currents of emotions within a crisis is simply by going within.
+Just as how the calmest part of a storm is at its center, the most peaceful and stable place of our being, is at our center.
+All we need to do to avoid being swept away by the strong currents of emotions is to simply go within.

 One of my favorite ways to do this is based on a technique called “S.T.O.P.”, created by spiritual leader and author, Deepak Chopra.
 It has helped me maintain my composure and manage my reactions, during some trying times, by re-centering myself.

 Using the acronym “S.T.O.P”, you too can guide yourself towards a calmer and loving state of being.

 S. Stands for stop; just stop, hold on, wait a minute.